stride3d/stride-docs/en/manual/install-and-update/install-stride.md

 ## Installation location

-The engine and it's editor Game Studio are packaged with [NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget), which is the packaging format used in C# projects.
+The engine and it's editor Game Studio are packaged using [NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget), which is the packaging format used in C# projects.
 This means that **Stride's installation location is managed by the NuGet package manager** and **can't be easily changed by the user**.

-Changing the installation location is possible, but this is outside of the scope of this page.
+Changing the installation location is possible, but explaining this is outside of the scope of this page.

 ## Stride Extension